angles-n-daemons/scrutinize/README.md

 # Getting Started

-To begin working with scrutinize - consult the [Quickstart Guide](docs/quickstart/QUICKSTART.md) for instructions on setting up a scrutinize service deployment and using a client to conduct an experiment.
+To begin working with scrutinize - consult the [Quickstart Guide](docs/quickstart/QUICKSTART.md) for instructions on deploying the scrutinize service and conducting an experiment via the client.

 # Contributing